quinnwinters/dotfiles/README.md

 sudo ./dotfiles.sh
 ```

-Note you have to use `sudo` just because a lot of the various different sub-tasks requrie it.
+You have to use `sudo` just because a lot of the various different sub-tasks requrie it.
 If you want to run sub-tasks individually that's fairly simple as well.
 You can just run `./{directory}/_setup.sh`.

 The "modules" as well as their documentation is pretty simple.
 Each one is intentially self-contained (i.e. does a bunch of checks for dependency installs before running).